sking1001/FbcFoodBank/README.md

 I used it as a learning exercise for utilizing MS Access databases from C#.
 They had a need for reporting capabilities, so I leverage Crystal Reports for that purpose.
 This project was accepted by the Cushing chapter Food Bank, but is now highly envied by other Food Bank chapters.

 I have not had an opportunity to practice much database access within my current responsibilites at DCA, Inc.  I did this project back in 2007, and I've been at DCA for more than 24 years since 1991.
-This database application has been in constant use by the Cushing Food Bank chaper since its inception in 2007.
+This database application has been in constant use by the Cushing Food Bank chapter since its inception in 2007.
 I have not had any requests for modifications, and if I were to do so, I would have to refresh my memory on MS Access and Crystal Reports.

 This is also my first project repository for GitHub, and I thought I would put it here to showcase DB practices I have learned in the past that I do not actively practice.